MariamaMusa/Diabetes-Analytics-Project/README_TEMPLATE.md

 # Diabetes Analytics Project
-> This project analyzes healthcare statistics and lifestyle survey information about people in general along with their diagnosis of diabetes.
-> It also includes a predictive model for predicting diabetes status of people given some selected features.
->
-> The analysis is useful for the government in knowing whether socio-economic background has an influence on diabetes prevalence which will encourge the government in providing equitable healthcare access.
-Also, it's useful for the ministry of health in know whether prevoius heath conditions increases the risk of diabetes so as to prepare ahead for such patients.
-> The analysis is useful for NGOs and the ministry of health in knowing the kind of people that healthcare interventions should be targeted to and the kind contents for the interventions based on lifestyle habits
-> The predictive model is useful for people/patients in finding out their diabetes status given some input characteristics or features
->
-> *One sentence.
-What did you analyze, build, or solve - and why does it matter?*
+> This project analyzed healthcare statistics and lifestyle survey information data to identify the socioeconomic, clinical, and behavioral factors most associated with diabetes risk, and built a predictive model to estimate diabetes status from them - equipping governments and NGOs to target screening and interventions where they're needed most, in a country where over 80% of diabetes cases occur and diagnosis often comes too late.

 ---